 Circumstances that again, as in other sessions with other reasons, give rise to a virtual conversation with the model.
 In this case a tree, which becomes a “Treebeard” (Fangorn), Tolkien’s character.
 How many well-established and rooted arguments on earth emerged in these conversations about and with the forest world.
 Tolkien’s apocalyptic vision of much of human civilization towards its own environment is becoming sadly real.

 As it is a distortion to attribute vegetative character to everything that is moderately inactive, passive or almost inert.
 Recent studies discover a human-like life pulpit in trees.
-The lack of locomotive and mobility members of these plant beings hides a vital activity no less intense.
-The difference is in the “tempo”, so we can not appreciate this different quality of life of the forest world and, in general, of plant life.
+These vegetal beings do not have legs to move, but they hide a vital activity no less intense.
+The difference is in the “rhythm”, so we cannot appreciate this different quality of life from the forest world and, in general, from plant life.

 The forest world and civilization

 Until now there has been an unpaid relationship between man and the plant world.
 Through agriculture, gardening, and even pharmacology, the human being has used the plant world.
 Not only to survive.
 Also to prosper and improve in their way of life.
 But beings in the plant world also use other living things for their most basic needs.

 But hopeful studies are coming to light for a real alliance between the human being and the tree. studies that explain how the plant world, and in particular the forest world, works in an orderly and “civilized” way.
 They have communication systems between their individuals and very sophisticated and effective groups.
 With alliances between different species and fauna that are a reference for a healthy and peaceful existence. and that, naturally, there is a healthy and balanced competition in the plant world.
 Often a competition based on mutual use, symbiosis and parasitism.